chastell/tributary/README.md

 Views
 -----

-As mentioned above, every `Item` has an associated type, and this type defines the HTML view displayed when the given `Item` is requested; this allows for different rendering of static pages vs photolog entries.
+As mentioned above, every `Item` has an associated type, and this type defines the HTML view displayed when the given `Item` is requested; this allows for different rendering of e.g. static pages vs photolog entries.
 The views are written in [Haml](http://haml-lang.com/) and are located in `views/*.haml` files, with the file’s basename equal to the `Item`’s type.

+Additionally, for every type the URL with that type’s name can be accessed (for example `http://…/pages`).
+In this case, the `views/*.index.haml` Haml view is rendered.